A downloadable game for Windows

 🕵️ Welcome, detective.

-🕵️ About the Game
+🕵️ About the Game (on release)

-• Solve ~10 intricate murder cases that interconnect into a larger, sinister plot, including side-cases that reveal the backstories of the main characters.
+• Optional side cases that reveal the backstories of the main characters.

 • A haunting mystery - Psychological and chthonic horror inspired by the works of H.P.
 Lovecraft and the mythologies of the Mediterranean Sea cultures.

-• Three game modes—From Story Mode to a hardcore permadeath detective challenge.
+• Three game modes - From story mode to a hardcore permadeath detective challenge.

 📌 Current state of the game

-This early build includes:
+This early (alpha) build includes:

 ✅ Core game mechanics